koushikmondal413/bayer.api/README.md

 **Add Pagination:** Implement pagination for endpoints that return large datasets (e.g., products, orders).

 **Multi-language Support:** Add support for multiple languages using i18n for error messages and responses.

+**Microservice Architecture:** Break down the API into domain-specific microservices and add an API Gateway, such as Apigee, to route the requests to the microservices.
+The database can also be broken down to have separate databases for each microservice.